Lobster War: Incident

-On February 11, 1963, a Task Force led by the aircraft carrier Clemenceau departed from Toulon, France, along with 3 destroyers, 5 frigates, 1 cruiser, 1 tanker and 1 dispatch boat.
+On 11 February 1963, a Task Force led by the aircraft carrier Clemenceau departed from Toulon, France, along with 3 destroyers, 5 frigates, 1 cruiser, 1 tanker and 1 dispatch boat.
 The explanation given by the French Government was that it was just another routine mission in the Atlantic Ocean.
-On February 21, these ships arrived in Dakar, Senegal and later headed to Abidjan, in the Ivory Coast.
+On 21 February, these ships arrived in Dakar, Senegal and later headed to Abidjan, in the Ivory Coast.
 However, one of the Clemenceau escorts took a different course.
 The destroyer headed alone to the Brazilian coast.
 (Note: On 21 February 1963, a task force from Toulon followed, headed by the aircraft carrier Clemenceau and followed by the cruisers De Grasse, Cassard, Jauréguiberry, the destroyer Tartu, the corvettes Le Picard, Le Gascon, L'Agenais, Le Béarnais and Le Vendéen (all T52 class) and the tanker La Baïse and Paul Goffeny.
 Initially, it was to be only "one more commission" off the west coast of Africa to show the flag and to perform routine exercises.)

 From the moment the Navy General Staff (EMA) learned of the movement of a French warship to the Brazilian coast, a search for the vessel began.
 High-Frequency radiogoniometric stations in Recife and Bahia began tracking the electromagnetic emissions of all French ships sailing in the Atlantic Ocean.

-The Brazilian Government responded by mobilizing a large contingent of the Navy and Air Force, in preparation for war, on February 22, on the eve of Carnival.
-During the mobilization, the US intervened, reminding that the licenses for American equipment used by the Brazilians – such as the B-17 – did not allow them to be used against opponents.
+The Brazilian Government responded by mobilizing a large contingent of the Navy and Air Force, in preparation for war, on 22 February, on the eve of Carnival.
+During the mobilization, the US intervened, reminding that the licenses for US equipment used by the Brazilians – such as the B-17 – did not allow them to be used against opponents.

 First radar contact with the Tartu

-On February 26, a P-15 of the Brazilian Air Force (FAB), patrolling far from the coast, detected on radar a large ship heading towards Fernando de Noronha.
+On 26 February, a P-15 of the Brazilian Air Force (FAB), patrolling far from the coast, detected on radar a large ship heading towards Fernando de Noronha.
 The next day, a FAB reconnaissance B-17 took the first photos of the French ship which, from then on, would receive constant daytime and nighttime visits from Brazilian military aircraft.
 Poggio (2011) describes:Two aircraft flew in open formation at low altitude with all lights off and total radio silence.
 For the target approach, they used passive electronic warfare equipment, which detected emissions from the Tartus radar air search.
-Near the ship, the planes closed formation and descended to 100 feet of altitude (about 30 meters) until, practically over the destroyer, they turned on everything that could illuminate it.
+Near the ship, the planes closed formation and descended to 30 metres (100 ft) of altitude until, practically over the destroyer, they turned on everything that could illuminate it.
 It was a total surprise, and men could be seen running on deck, as if taking combat positions.